 Be sure your vehicle's tires are inflated to the limit for cold tires.
-You'll find these numbers on the Certification label at the rear edge of the driver's door (or see the "Tire Loading" in the Index.)
+You'll find these numbers on the Certification Label on the driver's door lock pillar (or see "Tire-Loading" in the Index).
 Then be sure you don't go over the GVW limit for your vehicle.